dknmz/ngx-http-auth-jwt-module/README.md

-# Intro
+# ngx_http_auth_jwt_module

-This is an NGINX module to check for a valid JWT and proxy to an upstream server or redirect to a login page.
+This is an NGINX module to secure the server by authenticing with JSON Web Tokens.

+Note that this has *no* relation to the JWT module provided by NGINX Plus.

 ## Building and testing